chetmurthy/yay/README.md

   Met, but superfluous: any YAML file *will* easily fit in memory, so one-pass processing is unnecessary.
-Notwithstanding, aside from the workaround for Goal #3, I see no reason why one-pass processing is problematic to achieve in YAYAML.
+Notwithstanding, aside from the workaround for Goal #3, I see no reason why one-pass processing is problematic to achieve in YAY.

 * "6.
 YAML is expressive and extensible."